devgeniem/wp-multisite-same-level-subdomains/README.md

 ```

 ## Configuration
-We recommend dropping This plugin directory into your mu-plugins directory.
+We recommend installing this plugin with composer or dropping it the plugin directory into your mu-plugins directory.

 Then create a wp-content/sunrise.php file with the following: